 A model for the INITIATION of pharmacological management of COPD according to the individualized assessment of symptoms and exacerbation risk following the ABCD assessment scheme is shown.
 There is a lack of high-quality evidence supporting initial pharmacological treatment strategies in newly diagnosed COPD patients.
-The Figure below is an attempt to provide clinical guidance using the best available evidence.
+However, a real-world observational study has demonstrated that initial COPD treatment with an LABA/ICS is more effective than treatment with a LAMA in patients with previous exacerbations and high blood eosinophils > 300 cells/ μ L. The Figure below is an attempt to provide clinical guidance using the best available evidence.